“Eric” is mainly about who has power, who wants power and who will suffer from it.

 … “You give me no choice but to recommend your immediate removal from the post.”

 Poor Satan.
 The guy can never catch a break.
-First he gets thrown out of Heaven, and made master of Hell for wanting to save God’s children.
-Then he gets thrown out of Hell for trying to meet the demands of the assessment board.
+First he gets thrown out of Heaven.
+His punishment for wanting to save God’s children was being master of Hell, a hellish job.
+Then, he gets thrown out of Hell for trying to meet the demands of the assessment board.
 Fired by uptight Michael and conniving St. Peter (helped by, hmmm, not telling).
 Where does he end up?
 Earth.
 England.
 Birmingham.
 Sutton Coldfield.

 “Having restocked the shelves of the Thriller section with a newly arrived box of Deightons and Le Carrés and settled down for a mid-morning cup of tea, Ben heard a muffled roll of thunder, looked up and saw that a naked man had appeared on the pavement outside the shop.”

 Ben Kitchen is one of our main characters, the owner of the aforesaid used book-store (Books ‘n’ Bobs).
 He lives in the same building as Mr. Jeremy Clovenhoof (Michael’s sense of humour), and is painfully shy towards women he might be interested in.
 The two of them coincidentally end up on the same floor of an apartment building in Boldmere.
 They live in flats 2a and 2b.